BruggenLab/starter-hugo-research-group/content/publication/Exposuretoavian/index.md

 publication_types: ['2']

 # Publication name and optional abbreviated publication name.
-publication: '*british journal of dermatology*'
+publication: '*Allergy* European Journal of Allergy and Clinical Immunology'
 publication_short: ''

-abstract: Supportive care is the cornerstone of management of adult and paediatric Stevens–Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN).
-However, consensus on the modalities of supportive care is lacking.
+abstract: Exposure to avian coronavirus vaccines is associated with increased levels of SARS-CoV-2-cross-reactive antibodies.

 # Summary.
 An optional shortened abstract.